combine-org/combine-org.github.io/content/authors/COMBINE-2022/_index.md

 information:
 - name: Registration
   description: Registration for the meeting is open and is free.
-Please register at the link below as soon as possible.
+Please register at the link above as soon as possible.
 This will help us plan the schedule and match your interests to the timing of the breakouts, etc.
   link: https://forms.gle/Em226LwEQsuJedkf7
 - name: Organizers
   description: The COMBINE 2022 meeting is organised by Dagmar Waltemath and Matthias König.